thanggithubrmit/COSC2767-RMIT-Store/README.md

    ```bash
    npm install
    ```
-   For the free-tier EC2 instance, it should take less than 2 minutes to build.
-If the build process (npm install) is slow for you, consider temporarily upgrading to a higher-tier EC2 instance (e.g., 2 vCPU and 4 GB RAM) to speed up the initial setup.
+   For the free-tier EC2 instance like t3.micro (2 vGPU & 1 GB Memory), it should take less than 2 minutes to build.
+If the build process (npm install) is slow for you, consider temporarily upgrading to a higher-tier EC2 instance t3.medium (e.g., 2 vCPU and 4 GB RAM) to speed up the initial setup.
 Once completed, you can downgrade to a free-tier instance to save costs.
+Personally, I'm happy with the free-tier t3.small (2 vGPU & 2 GB Memory) as the performance is acceptable!

 ### Step 5: Configure Environment Variables